Best power banks and power stations 2025

 Reasons to avoid

-✅ You'll be taking it from A to B fairly regularly: Power stations can be exceptionally heavy and cumbersome.
-The telescopic handle and chunky all-terrain wheels really lighten the load.
+✅ You'll be taking it from A to B fairly regularly: Power stations can be exceptionally heavy but the handle and all-terrain wheels really help.

 ✅ You like app control: The app lets you customize noises, lights, power output, remaining charge and even shows how much carbon you've saved when charging with solar.

-❌ You will be sleeping in the same room as it: The fans are pretty noisy, even when it's not being driven particularly hard.
+❌ You will be sleeping in the same room: The fans are pretty noisy, even when it's not being driven particularly hard.

 This is an absolute beast of a power station, perfect for extended periods off-grid.
-While we had our hands on it, we struggled to actually drain it so we could test the recharging stats — which were accurate, impressively.
+While we had our hands on it, we actually struggled to drain it of power so that we could test the recharging stats — which were accurate, impressively.
 There are two versions, the 1500 (with a 1,440Wh capacity) and the 2000 (with a 2,096Wh capacity).

-It features an uninterruptible power supply (UPS), so it can be used as backup power for emergency devices should you have a power outage, but this thing is designed to be moved.
-There are plenty of power stations that can be used for backup power at home, but the beauty of the Zendure SuperBase Pro is that it comes with all-terrain wheels and a telescopic handle — so it's one of the better models for taking out and about.
+It features an uninterruptible power supply (UPS), so it can be used as backup power for emergency devices should you have a power outage, but this thing is also designed to be moved.
+After all, there are plenty of power stations that can be used for backup power at home, but the beauty of the Zendure SuperBase Pro is that it comes with all-terrain wheels and a telescopic handle — making it one of the better models for taking out and about.

-We think it would be excellent for festivals, when you have often parked a good walk away from your car.
-We had no trouble loading it up with camping gear on top and dragging it to our festival "base camp."
+We think it would be excellent for festivals, when you might often have had to park a long walk away from where you actually end up staying.
+We certainly had no trouble, loading it up with camping gear on top and dragging it to our festival "base camp."

 We did find that when it's being put to work, the fans to keep it cool are pretty noisy.
 Unless you're a heavy sleeper and not disturbed by noise, we wouldn't recommend using it in your sleeping area, because it does make quite a loud whirring sound.